Biobank Research Group

 Her research focuses on oncology – particularly breast cancer and head and neck cancers – with emphasis on digital pathology, immunopathology, and the tumor microenvironment.

-Dr. Gazińska leads numerous national and international research projects funded by, among others, ABM (Medical Research Agency), NCN (National Science Centre, Poland), and the European Commission.
-She has participated in international clinical studies, including TNT, OPPORTUNE, and DB-06 (AstraZeneca).
-She has initiated and conducted research on topics such as the impact of lymph node microenvironments on breast cancer prognosis, the immune landscape of chemotherapy-resistant cancers, and the role of exosomes in immune evasion.
+Dr. hab.
+Gazińska leads numerous research projects in Poland and abroad.
+She is the principal investigator of projects funded, among others, by the Medical Research Agency (ABM), the National Science Centre (NCN), and the European Commission.
+She has participated in international clinical trials, including TNT, OPPORTUNE, and DB-06 (AstraZeneca).
+She initiated and conducts research on, among other topics, the impact of the lymph node microenvironment on prognosis in breast cancer, the immunological landscape of chemotherapy-resistant tumors, and the role of exosomes in immune escape.

-She played a key role in establishing digital pathology infrastructure at King’s College London and the Institute of Cancer Research.
-In Poland, she is developing the Łukasiewicz – PORT Biobank and promoting a biobanking culture in clinical and translational research.
-She actively collaborates with British research institutions, carrying out joint projects with KCL, ICR, and the Royal Marsden Hospital.
+Dr. Gazińska played a key role in establishing digital pathology infrastructure at King’s College London and the Institute of Cancer Research.
+In Poland, she is developing the Łukasiewicz – PORT Biobank and promotes a culture of biobanking in clinical and translational research.
+She actively collaborates with British research institutions, conducting joint projects with KCL, ICR, and the Royal Marsden Hospital.

 Dr. Natalia Łabędź